Off to the Grand National Festival? Wearing high heels can be daunting if you’re faced with spending a whole day (and night too) on your feet.

 DO YOUR FEET A FAVOUR

-Shoe stretchers are great.
+Shoe stretchers (Robinson’s Shoes, from £10) are great.
 Leave them in your shoes when you are not wearing them, and you will be surprised at the difference they can make.
 Some shoe shops also offer a shoe stretching service.
 A home-made equivalent is to stuff your shoes tightly with paper, or if you need to allow for bunions, use golf balls as well.
 Even better, leave your shoes in a humid environment while they are being stretched – hanging in a cotton bag inside the top of your shower for example!
-Deluxe Velour Shoe Trees, £9.50 from hotter.

 Many people turn to insoles or inserts to try and cushion their feet better in the hope of avoiding pain.
 If you follow all the points above, hopefully you won’t need extra additions to your (perfectly fitting) shoe, but for a long day/night on those heels there are some tips that can help you come away less sore from the sheer physicality of wearing high heels:

-‘Party Feet’ (£4.99 from Boots) or similar gel pads that sit under the front half of your foot are better if you have joint pain and wear lower than 3” heels, as they add more cushioning to your shoe.
+Scholl ‘Party Feet’ (£5.50 from Boots) or similar gel pads that sit under the front half of your foot are better if you have joint pain and wear lower than 3” heels, as they add more cushioning to your shoe.
 If your pain is from pressure (the foot being forced into the front of the shoe by the height of the heel) then this is not the solution for you – Insolia would work better.
-Dune Casterly Studded Kitten Heel Shoes, £90 from House of Fraser.

 AVOIDING LONG TERM ISSUES